Understanding symptoms and tips for finding support

 - Persistent depressive disorder (dysthymia): This is having symptoms of depression that lasts much longer, typically for at least two years.
 With this type, you might have episodes of major depression along with less severe symptoms.
 Things like loss of interest in activities, low energy or poor concentration.

 Life events may also determine how, when or if other forms of depression develop.
-These types of depression happen under special circumstances.1
+These types of depression happen under specific circumstances.1

 - Perinatal depression: This happens when a woman has major depression during pregnancy or after the baby is born (postpartum depression).